quixio/quix-docs/docs/deploy/overview.md

 ## Working on the command line

 If you are working on the command line and want to deploy local applications, you can use the `quix local deploy --push --sync` command.
+This pushes locally modified code to your project repository.

-The `--sync` option includes a sync between your pipeline (as viewed in Quix Cloud) and the project repository.
-This command also prompts you to include other applications that need to be synched if required.
+The `--sync` option performs a sync between your pipeline (as viewed in Quix Cloud) and the project repository.

+The `deploy` command also prompts you to include other applications that need to be synched if required.
 The deployments use the settings specified in the `deployments` section of the project's `quix.yaml` file.

-To sync a remote (cloud-based) environment you can use the `quix envs sync` command.
+To sync a remote (cloud-based) environment tpo its project repository, you can use the `quix envs sync` command.
 This syncs the environment in the current (default) selected context with its project repository.

 See the [Quix reference guide](../cli/cli-reference.md) for more about working on the command line.